-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2023
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024

-Net change in fund balances - total governmental funds \$ 433,270 Amounts reported for governmental activities in the statement of activities are different because: Deferred charges on refunding are amortized on the government wide statements as part of interest expense.
-(832) Governmental funds report the face amount of Bonds issued as financial resources when debt is first issued, whereas these amounts are eliminated in the statement of activities and recognized as long-term liabilities in the statement of net position.
-(1,552,000) Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-1,080,000 The change in accrued interest between the current and prior year is reported on the statement of activities but not on the fund financial statements.
-(6,194) Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
-(60,632) Change in net position of governmental activities \$ (106,388)
+Net change in fund balances - total governmental funds \$ 60,935 Amounts reported for governmental activities in the statement of activities are different because: Deferred charges on refunding are amortized on the government wide statements as part of interest expense.
+(832) Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+110,000 The change in accrued interest between the current and prior year is reported on the statement of activities but not on the fund financial statements.
+(7,721) Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+(54,832) Change in net position of governmental activities \$ 107,550